OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 ![Step 20](./assets/issuing-multisig-certificates/img_18.png)

 21. For owner 2 go to the url [https://wallet.gnosis.pm](https://wallet.gnosis.pm).
-Connect you Ledger wallet in the setting tab as described above.
+Connect your Ledger wallet in the setting tab as described above.
 Then click on the **“Add”** wallet and select the **“Restore deployed wallet”**.

 ![Step 21](./assets/issuing-multisig-certificates/img_19.png)